nafralt/StakeBot/README.md

 }
 ```

-**WARNING : Use double slashes only if you are on a Windows system and do not use the same profile datadir for puppeteer and your personal profile.**
+**WARNING : Use double slashes only if you are on a Windows system and do not use the same profile datadir for puppeteer and your personal usage of Google Chrome.**

 # Run